What's All This?

 The Adventurists’ mission statement is simple “make the world less boring and save a bit of it too”.
 It's only fair as we go out of our way to see all the world has to offer that we make an effort to give a little something back.

-- $50 - Travel with us in spirit and have your name sketched on on of our cars with a pic to prove it!
+$20 - Travel with us in spirit and have your name sketched on one of our Rickshaws with a pic to prove it!

-- $200 - ↑ + a postcard with a handwritten thank you from your country of choice. (of the 30 we visit)
+$100 - ↑ + a postcard with a handwritten thank you from somewhere along our journey.
+Blessed by a monk.

 Who Are these Kooks?